astaruch/master-thesis/modules/phishurl_fetcher/README.md

-# Awesome Project Build with TypeORM
+# Phishing URLs fetcher

 Steps to run this project:

-1. Run `npm i` command
+1. Run `docker-compose up -d` to start a database.
-2. Setup database settings inside `ormconfig.json` file
+1. Run `npm install` command to install all dependencies.
-3. Run `npm start` command
+1. Run `npm run start` command.
+This command will start `nodemon`, which serves a TypeScript package.